traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11b.client-grid-load-using-service.question.md

- 2. In the Grid Page TypeScript / Add these 2 public class variables:
+ 2. In the Grid Page TypeScript / Add these 2 public class variables: gridApi / type is GridApi gridColumnApi / type is ColumnApi

  3. In the Grid Page TypeScript / Add a method:  onGridReady